 Further, in 2004, we developed the Kaken Basic Environmental Philosophy and the Basic Environmental Policies.
 Later, the Environmental Measures Committees were transformed into the Environmental Measures Task Forces in order to enhance their ability to respond to such changes as the April 2009 revision of the Act on the Rational Use of Energy.
 These task forces work in cooperation with the Environmental Committee to develop environmental preservation measures with a particular focus on those that relate directly to society.
-Additionally, we have taken several steps to reinforce our environmental management activities, including acquiring ISO 14001 certification for our Shizuoka Factory in August 2001 and the Kyoto Environmental Management System Standard (KES) Step 2 certification for our Kyoto Research Laboratories in April 2005.
+Additionally, we have taken several steps to reinforce our environmental management activities, including acquiring ISO 14001 certification for our Shizuoka Factory in August 2001.